 In 2020 Samantha and her husband will feature in Bear Gryll's new 10-part series on Amazon Prime called 'The World's Toughest Race'.
 A 700km extreme adventure race in Fiji that took place in September 2019 where Samantha led a team of three men.
 She started the decade by launching a virtual 5km and 21.1km running event as a 100% fundraiser for the Australian Red Cross bushfire relief efforts.
 In 13 days, the digital campaign raised over $1,100,000 with 19,000 participants in over 60 countries on every continent on the planet.

-Sam has now raised $1.4 million dollars for charities through running & social impact campaigns.
+Sam has now raised $1.4 million dollars for charities through running and social impact campaigns.

 Samantha uses authentic storytelling and dramatic documentary footage to share her journey through life.
 She is an inspiring change leader and will guide your team through managing industry disruption and learning to become comfortable in the discomfort in an engaging and memorable way.